DrewWham/Intro-to-R/README.md

 * [RStudio](https://www.rstudio.com/products/RStudio/)

 ### 2)Download the files in this repository to your desktop
 Download the workshop files by clicking the green "clone or download" button and then click "Download ZIP".
-Move the downloaded file to your desktop.
+Move the resulting folder to your desktop.

 ### 3)Download the workshop data
 Download the data we will use in the workshop from the below link.
 The resulting file should be a compressed "2008.csv.bz2" file.
 Uncompress the file and move the file into the R_Workshop folder on your desktop.
 Once it is uncompressed you should have a 689.4mb "2008.csv" file in that folder.